Definition of Mobitz I block (Wenckebach phenomenon)

 - Following cardiac surgery (mitral valve repair, Tetralogy of Fallot repair)

-The first clue to the presence of Wenckebach AV block on this ECG is the way the QRS complexes cluster into groups, separated by short pauses (This phenomenon usually represents 2nd-degree AV block or non-conducted PACs; occasionally SA exit block).
-At the end of each group is a non-conducted P wave.
+The first clue to the presence of Mobitz I AV block on this ECG is the way the QRS complexes cluster into groups, separated by short pauses.
+This phenomenon usually represents 2nd-degree AV block or non-conducted PACs; occasionally SA exit block.

 Thanks to Dr Harry Patterson, FACEM, for providing this ECG.

-- QRS complexes cluster in groups, separated by non-conducted P waves.
+- QRS complexes clustered in groups, separated by non-conducted P waves.

 - The P:QRS conduction ratio varies from 5:4 to 6:5.